raspberrypilearning/s1-starter-cc/en/step_1.md

 --- task ---

-Click on the green flag to begin the animation on Skills in Computing.
+Click on the green flag to begin the animation on skills in careers that involve Computing.

 You can watch the animation as a group or on your own.